konfiger/konfiger-nodejs/README.md

 KeyValueObject class contains the key and value field and the fields setter and getter.
 The KeyValueObject is the main internal type used in the KeyValueDB class.

-In KeyValueDB the key value pair is stored in `ArrayList<KeyValueObject>` type, all search, updating and removal is done on the `keyValueObjects` in the class.
+In KeyValueDB the key value pair is stored in `Array[]` type, all search, updating and removal is done on the `keyValueObjects` in the class.
 The string sent as first parameter if parsed into valid key value using the separator and delimiter fields.
 The `toString` method also parse the `keyValueObjects` content into a valid string with regards to the